flancia-coop/doc.anagora.org/tools-for-thinking.md

 ## Myhub and Noosphere?
 Hugely interesting.
 Possibly too ambitious for me.
-Out of the box he's including following
+Out of the box he's including following, so content published by people you follow comes to you.
+But instead of the link to content published at a URL, it's the content itself which comes to you as content is "gossipped around the web".